Bessam

 Cheikh El Khalil Moulaye Ahmed (شيخ مولاي أحمد; born 4 December 1987), more commonly known as Bessam, is a Mauritanian professional footballer who most recently played for FC Nouadhibou.
 He also plays for the Mauritania national team.

-Career
+Club career

 ACS Ksar

 Bessam started his career with the club ASC Ksar until he was called to represent the national team by the "then" coach Patrice Neveu.
 He scored on his first game with the national team, and made an assist in the 2–0 win over Senegal that Qualified the Mauritanian team to the 2014 African Nations Championship in South Africa.